Defective Auto Accidents

 Learn About Your Options After A Vehicle Accident In Missouri

-At the Kansas City law firm of Norton & Norton, P.C., our attorneys have more than 60 years of experience handling personal injury lawsuits for accident victims in Missouri.
+At the Kansas City law firm of Norton & Spencer, P.C., our attorneys have more than 60 years of experience handling personal injury lawsuits for accident victims in Missouri.
 During that time, we have established a high success rate of wins for our clients at trials and at the negotiation and settlement tables.
 We will explain your legal options and guide you toward the best possible outcome for your case.

 If you were injured in any type of motor vehicle accident, you probably know you may be entitled to compensation for your losses from the other driver’s insurance company and from your own (if the other driver is underinsured).
 However, if your accident or injuries were due to a defect, you may be entitled to additional compensation.